-- Discover how your preferences and personality type affect who you are and how you work with others.
-Learn about personality types and how teams can be more successful through an understanding of personality similarities and differences in cognition, communication and motivation.
+- Discover how your preferences and psychological type affect who you are and how you work with others.
+Learn about psychological types and how teams can be more successful through an understanding of similarities and differences in cognition, communication and motivation.

 - Civility & Leadership (1 hour)